Actress AnnaLynne McCord Says She Self-Harmed And Was Suicidal After Rape

 A post shared by AnnaLynne McCord (@theannalynnemccord) on

 In fact, according to AnnaLynne McCord, the scene of her trauma was her very own home.
-She was just 18 years old at the time, and an aspiring Hollywood actress.
+She was just 18-years-old at the time, and an aspiring Hollywood actress.
 She says she opened her home up to a friend who needed a place to sleep.
 What she says happened next is horrifying, and a reminder of the very real rape threat that women can face, no matter where they are.

 “I was in my own home.
 Let a friend come stay at my place because [he] needed to crash.
 And I woke up to find my Southern hospitality, if you want to call it that, was being greatly taken advantage of.
 I woke up, and he was inside me — and my whole body shut down.”

-The rape took place in Los Angeles, where AnnaLynne was attempting to launch her career as an actress.
-According to McCord, she was brought up in a strict, devout, and religious (Christian) home.
-In fact, her father was a pastor and, according to AnnaLynne, something of a disciplinarian.
+The rape took place in Los Angeles, where AnnaLynne was looking attempting to launch her career as an actress.
+According to McCord, she was brought up in a strict, devout and religious (Christian) home.
+In fact, her father was a pastor, and according to AnnaLynne, something of a disciplinarian.

-Her upbringing spurned McCord to leave home at a young age to pursue her dreams, and according to AnnaLynn, she moved out at just 15 years old.
+Her upbringing spurned McCord to leave home at a young age to pursue her dreams, and according to AnnaLynn, the moved out at just 15-years-old.
 The actress says she first traveled to New York, where she says that she went “a little crazy-wild, dancing on tables wearing little miniskirts.”

-AnnaLynne McCord, who is sharing her own sexual assault survival story to help others who have lived through what she lived through, says that her upbringing and lifestyle combined to make her feel responsible for her own rape, a feeling that many women echo, but none should endure.
+AnnaLynne McCord, who is sharing her own sexual assault survival story to help others who have lived through what she lived through, says that her upbringing and lifestyle combined to make her feel responsible for her own rape.
+A feeling that many women echo, but none should endure.

 #TB to me falling in the Bangkok Airport.
 Thanks @othermccordgirl and @jessicasteindorff for all the photos and NO HELP! #truefriends Disclaimer: this is meant to be humorous if you don't find it funny… then you probably won't laugh.